Biodiesel Fuel - The impact it has on your car

 Waste Vegetable Oil (WVO) is normally obtained from restaurants and other food processing outlets.
 It is basically their used cooking oil - did anyone see the Fifth Gear episode last week with Bill Bailey riding around in a car run on chip fat?
 Well, it is actually possible, but you do have to know what you are doing!
 It is very cheap (if you can make friends with enough chippies, and we don't mean carpenters) and is the epitome of a recycled fuel.
 If your car is able to run on SVO then it is more than likely to be fine on WVO.
 It is however essential to make sure that your WVO is processed properly to make sure that it has similar properties to SVO.

 So what will the impact be on my car warranty?

 .
-There are only a few cars, mostly those which sell extensively in the German market, which have manufacturers' warranties which cover the use of 100% bio diesel.
+There are only a few cars, mostly those which sell extensively in the German market, which have manufacturers' warranties that cover the use of 100% biodiesel.

 What if I put bio diesel into an unsuitable vehicle?

 Firstly make sure that you do not switch the engine on.
 Drain the fuel tank & then you would be best calling out a local mechanic to do the rest.

 Remember to check the terms and conditions of your new or

 used car warranty before deciding to save the world by going green on fuel - it could cost you dearly if you don't know what you're doing!